cdzombak/do-ddns/README.md

 Note that the server does not allow updating multiple domains in one request, though the DynDns API does allow passing a comma-separated list of domains in the `hostname` field. `do-ddns-server` will return an `HTTP 400 Bad Request` in this case.

+## Advanced Usage Notes

+- Send the server process SIGUSR2 to reload its configuration file in-place.
+- The domain configuration option `createMissingRecords` allows the server to create missing A/AAAA records for the domain as needed.

 ## Author

 Chris Dzombak, [dzombak.com](https://www.dzombak.com)